Table of Contents

+Opioid ingredients in painkillers may be quite helpful in treating pain, but they can cause severe damage to other systems in the body.
+For example, according to the National Institute on Drug Abuse (NIDA), painkillers can slow down the functions of the brain and respiratory system.
 An addict who takes a high dose of the drugs, or who combines painkillers with another drug such as alcohol, faces a high risk of coma or even death.
 This risk of death is so high, in fact, that the NIDA reports that more people die of overdose to prescription painkillers than from cocaine and heroin combined.

 Addictions don’t just impact the addict, however.
 Anyone who comes in contact with the addict can be impacted by the disease, and sometimes, family members suffer greatly as a result of the addict’s abuse of painkillers.
-Families might:

 Some addicts are incredibly adept at hiding their addictions from the ones they love, and as a result, their families may not even know that the addiction is in progress until the addict suffers some sort of severe consequence, such as an arrest or hospital visit.
 When this happens, the guilt the family feels may be enormous.